 - Look after your skin.
 Make sure you keep it clean and moisturised, and pay attention to areas or folds of skin where sweat and moisture can build up.

 While we cannot directly endorse or recommend products, many people have found cooling pillows useful for soothing migraines.
-Other 'Cooling garments' designed originally for people with MS are also available.
-The MS Trust has more information on suppliers.

 We asked our Facebook followers how they coped with the heat in summer.
 Here were some of your responses: